cocomr/cocodoc/index.md

             * *name*: the name of the attribute as specified in the class definition
             * *value*: the value, all the base C++ type are supported plus string
             * *type*: the supported types are:
                 * *file*: when the value of the attribute is a resource name.
-In this way you specify to the launcher to look at the path specified above to find the resource and concat the whole path in the string before assign it to the attribute; this allow the configuration file to be more independent from the running pc.
+In this way you specify to the launcher to look at the path specified above to find the resource and concat the whole path in the string before assign it to the attribute; this allow the configuration file to be more independent from the
+           * Every component has a list of standard attribute already associated with them:
+	           * *wait_all_trigger*: In case of a component with multiple *event* ports setting this attribute to 1 tells the run-time to trigger the execution of the component only when data is present in all the ports.
+In caso of a non triggered component or a peer this attribute has no effect
     * `components`: List of PeerTask attached to this components.
 A component can have all the peers it wants.
 Also peers can have their own PeerTask going deeper as wanted.